Abarim Publications' online Biblical Hebrew Dictionary

 - The denominative verb עלל ('alal), meaning to glean (Leviticus 19:10, Judges 20:45).

 - The feminine noun עלילה ('alila), meaning wantonness (Deuteronomy 22:14) or deed (1 Samuel 2:3, Zephaniah 3:11).

 - The feminine noun עליליה ('alilya), also meaning deed (Jeremiah 32:19 only).

 - The masculine noun מעלל (ma'alal), meaning deed or practice (1 Samuel 25:3, Hosea 5:5, Proverbs 20:11).

-- The masculine plural noun תעלולים (ta'alulim), meaning wantonness (Isaiah 3:4 and Isaiah 66:4 only).
+- The masculine plural noun תעלולים (ta'alulim), meaning vexers or acts of wantonness (Isaiah 3:4 and 66:4 only).

 The root עלל ('alal II) has to do with children, and may be related to the previous root in that children are mischievous, or perhaps it is related to the root(s) עול ('ul), see below.
 Note that BDB Theological Dictionary lists this root as עלל ('alal II), but HAW Theological Wordbook of the Old Testament skips it all together (and has presumably assimilated it in any of the other roots).
 This root's derivatives are:

 - The masculine noun עולל ('olel), meaning child (Job 3:10, Isaiah 1:5, Jeremiah 6:11).